EuljeHoon/jehoon_website/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-or goto (https://jehoon-website.vercel.app/) directly if you just want to see my Website!
+or CLICK (https://jehoon-website.vercel.app/) directly if you just want to see my Website!

 ## Learn More